Rob Butler (baseball): Major League career

 In 1994, Butler played in 41 games for the Blue Jays, batting .176 with one triple and five RBIs.
 Much of this season was split between the Blue Jays and their Triple-A affiliate, the Syracuse Chiefs.
 On December 5, 1994 he was traded to the Phillies.

 With the Phillies organization, Butler spent much of it in their minor league system, but was called up in 1997, and he played in 43 games, batting .292 with nine doubles, one triple, and 13 RBIs.

 On December 22, 1997, Butler signed with the Houston Astros and spent 1998 in their minor league system.

-On December 23, 1998, he returned to the Blue Jays as a free agent and appeared in eight games with the Jays during the 1999 season, playing his last game as a Major League Baseball player on July 10, 1999.
+On December 23, 1998, he returned to the Blue Jays as a free agent and appeared in eight games with the Jays during the 1999 season, playing his last Major League Baseball game on July 10, 1999.

 Semi-pro baseball

 In 2001, Butler joined the semi-pro Toronto Maple Leafs of the Intercounty Baseball League as an outfielder.
 He was also joined by his brother Rich Butler, and later by former Blue Jays pitcher Paul Spoljaric.
 For much of those years, Rob finished the season as the team's batting leader, and in 2002, he won the league championship with them.
 In 2005, Butler played his last game with the Leafs, announcing his retirement from the game.

 As of April 2009, Butler is a coach with the Canadian National Junior Team.

+In 2023, the Toronto Maple Leafs signed Butler as team manager.